clutonik/notes/docker/swarm/README.md

 - these docker-compose files should be of version 3 or higher.
 - docker-compose files have different sections for build and deploy.
 So, for local development/testing through docker-compose, docker will skip/neglect deploy: section and similarly docker stack deploy command in production will avoid the build section.
+- Look at [service-constraints-example.yaml](service-constraints-example.yaml) as an example of how to add constraints to a service using a stack file.

 ### Container placement